Gallery Closing Reception: Friday, September 29, 2023 from 5-7 pm MT

 Exhibition Posted Online: Monday, September 4, 2023 at 10 am MT

-Red Lodge Clay Center’s biennial Juried National VI extends our mission by showcasing current relevant and diverse practices in the field of ceramics.
-This exhibition provides a spotlight on the breadth of work currently being made that utilizes clay as a featured material.
+Red Lodge Clay Center’s Juried National VII extends our mission by showcasing current relevant and diverse practices in the field of ceramics and provides a spotlight on the breadth of work currently being made that utilizes clay as a featured material.
 It is our hope that the Juried National will bridge emergent and established makers, and will include some of the best utilitarian, sculptural, traditional and/or experimental work being created today.
+Juried by Steven Young Lee.

 Juror: Steven Young Lee